isaacnmm/pestpolicy-hugo2XX/content/posts/can-humans-carry-fleas-from-one-home-to-another/index.md

 ###  **2. Flea Eggs and Larvae in Personal Belongings**

-Flea eggs are smooth and easily dislodged from pet fur, falling onto: - Carpets - [Pet bedding](https://www.ncbi. nlm. nih. gov/pubmed/8057325) - Upholstered furniture These eggs can stick to shoes, bags, or laundry.
+Flea eggs are smooth and easily dislodged from pet fur, falling onto: - Carpets - [Pet bedding](https://www.ncbi.nlm.nih.gov/pubmed/8057325)- Upholstered furniture These eggs can stick to shoes, bags, or laundry.
 Unlike adult fleas, eggs dont move, but they can hatch in a new location if transported.
 Flea larvae, which are slightly mobile, may also crawl into fabrics and hitchhike.

 ###  **3. Secondhand Furniture and Rugs**